-“Large amounts of sugar are excreted on a daily basis by type-two diabetes patients especially amongst the upper end of our aging population.
-As a result of this diabetes patients toilets often have unusual scale build up in the basin due and rapid mould growths as the sugar put into the system acts as nutrients for mould and bacteria growth.
+The Gilpin Family Whisky website explains: “Large amounts of sugar are excreted on a daily basis by type-two diabetes patients, especially amongst the upper end of our ageing population.
+As a result of this diabetes patients’ toilets often have unusual scale build up in the basin due and rapid mould growths as the sugar put into the system acts as nutrients for mould and bacteria growth.
 Is it plausible to suggest that we start utilizing our water purification systems in order to harvest the biological resources that our elderly already process in abundance?”

-Once the urine ferments in to a clear alcohol spirit, whisky blends are then added to give the delicious (!) drink its colour, taste and viscosity.
-When that’s all out of the way, the whisky is bottled with the name and age of the ‘contributor’.
-If you prefer your weekend tipple to have a personal touch, maybe you’d like this.
+Once added to a clear alcohol spirit, whisky blends are mixed into the liquid to give the drink its colour, taste and viscosity.
+The final product is bottled and for a more personal touch, labelled with the name and age of its original ‘donor’.